Take Your Knowledge to the Highest Level at UC Davis

 About the Doctoral Degree

 The doctoral (Ph.D.) degree prepares students to solve complex, long-term research problems.
 You can expect to graduate in four to five years and to work on a large research project, culminating in a dissertation.
-The majority of our doctoral graduates end up in industry careers, usually in research and product development positions.
+The majority of our doctoral graduates end up in industry careers or at national labs, usually in research and product development positions.
 Others go on to careers in academia, either as a postdoctoral researcher or an assistant professor.
 Check out the "After UC Davis" page for examples of where some of our graduates have found employment.

 - EMS 260: Advanced Thermodynamics of Solids.